 |Template||Use Very simple deployment of a Windows VM as a guide for deploying a VM using a template.|

-Virtual Network NAT (network address translation) simplifies outbound-only Internet connectivity for virtual networks.
+Azure NAT Gateway simplifies outbound-only Internet connectivity for virtual networks.
 When configured on a subnet, all outbound connectivity uses your specified static public IP addresses.
 Outbound connectivity is possible without load balancer or public IP addresses directly attached to virtual machines.
 NAT is fully managed and highly resilient.

 Outbound connectivity can be defined for each subnet with NAT.
 Multiple subnets within the same virtual network can have different NATs.
 A subnet is configured by specifying which NAT gateway resource to use.
-All UDP and TCP outbound flows from any virtual machine instance will use NAT.
+All UDP and TCP outbound flows from any virtual machine instance use a NAT gateway.
 NAT is compatible with standard SKU public IP address resources or public IP prefix resources or a combination of both.
 You can use a public IP prefix directly or distribute the public IP addresses of the prefix across multiple NAT gateway resources.
-NAT will groom all traffic to the range of IP addresses of the prefix.
+NAT grooms all traffic to the range of IP addresses of the prefix.
 Any IP filtering of your deployments is easier.

-All outbound traffic for the subnet is processed by NAT automatically without any customer configuration.
+NAT Gateway automatically processes all outbound traffic without any customer configuration.
 User-defined routes aren't necessary.
 NAT takes precedence over other outbound scenarios and replaces the default Internet destination of a subnet.

-Virtual machines created by Virtual machine scale sets Flexible Orchestration mode don't have default outbound access.
-Virtual network NAT is the recommended outbound access method for Virtual machine scale sets Flexible Orchestration Mode.
+Virtual machine scale sets that create virtual machines with Flexible Orchestration mode don't have default outbound access.
+Azure NAT Gateway is the recommended outbound access method for Virtual machine scale sets Flexible Orchestration Mode.

-For more information about the NAT gateway resource and virtual network NAT, see What is Azure Virtual Network NAT?.
+For more information about Azure NAT Gateway, see What is Azure NAT Gateway?.